BlueWitherer/ModDevBranding/include/README.md

 Here are some important classes we highly suggest you keep in mind while working with the API.

 #### class `branding::BrandingManagerV2`
-The optional manager class for `BrandingManager`.
+The optional variant of manager class `BrandingManager`.
 - `static Result<>` **`registerBrand(std::string const& modId, std::string const& image, BrandImageType type = BrandImageType::Sprite)`**: Register your very own branding image to appear on your mod!
 Internally checks for duplicate mod entries
   - `std::string const&` **`modId`**: ID of the mod to apply branding on
   - `std::string const&` **`image`**: Sprite name, sheet frame name, or URL of the image to use as branding on this mod